Canadian Mathematical Society 2019 Second Inaugural Class of Fellows

 ENCOURAGEMENT FOR APPLICATIONS FOR GRADUATE & POSTGRADUATE STUDY

-My three current PhD students are planning to graduate in 2019; therefore I am looking for new, enthusiastic, dedicated students; and I am also looking for further postdoctoral fellows.
+Three of my PhD students completed their studies in 2019, therefore I am looking for new, enthusiastic and dedicated students.
+I am also looking for further postdoctoral fellows.

 Here at Western University in the Department of Mathematics, we have a wonderful, vital, enthusiastic team that is working feverishly on unveiling some of the exciting secrets of Galois theory and related topics in number theory, algebraic geometry, algebraic topology, analysis and geometry.